AuckeBos/BunqYnabConnect/README.md

    [Documentation](https://doc.bunq.com/#/authentication).
 3. Expose a port on your local network to the outside internet.
 We refer to this port as `<PORT>` in the rest of this file.
+4. Make sure you have valid SSL certificates.
+Bunq will only callback to a valid HTTPS encrypted url.
+Make note of the locations of your fullchain and key files.
-4. In principle, all code is run inside a docker image.
+5. In principle, all code is run inside a docker image.
 Therefore, you do not have to install anything on your host, with the following exceptions:
    - You should have docker and docker-compose installed, to build the image and run the container